knockdata/jekyll-now/_posts/2020-05-02-Graceful-Upgrade-with-Canary-Deployment-using-Pulumi.md

+---
+layout: post
-# Graceful Upgrade with Canary Deployment using Pulumi
+title: Graceful Upgrade with Canary Deployment using Pulumi
+comments: true
+tags: pulumi, kubernetes, canary
+---

 Windows 95 was a fantastic product.
 While it will be extremely rare to continue use Window 95 but without any upgrade.